Delhi Sultanate: Culture

 While the Indian subcontinent has had invaders from Central Asia since ancient times, what made the Muslim invasions different is that unlike the preceding invaders who assimilated into the prevalent social system, the successful Muslim conquerors retained their Islamic identity and created new legal and administrative systems that challenged and usually in many cases superseded the existing systems of social conduct and ethics, even influencing the non-Muslim rivals and common masses to a large extent, though the non-Muslim population was left to their laws and customs.
 They also introduced new cultural codes that in some ways were very different from the existing cultural codes.
 This led to the rise of a new Indian culture that was mixed in nature, different from ancient Indian culture.
 The overwhelming majority of Muslims in India were Indian natives converted to Islam.
 This factor also played an important role in the synthesis of cultures.

-The Hindustani language (Hindi) began to emerge in the Delhi Sultanate period, developed from the Middle Indo-Aryan apabhramsha vernaculars of North India.
+The Hindustani language (Hindavi) began to emerge in the Delhi Sultanate period, developed from the Middle Indo-Aryan apabhramsha vernaculars of North India.
 Amir Khusrau, who lived in the 13th century CE during the Delhi Sultanate period in North India, used a form of Hindustani, which was the lingua franca of the period, in his writings and referred to it as Hindavi.

 The officers, the Sultans, Khans, Maliks and the soldiers wore the Islamic qabas dress in the style of Khwarezm, which were tucked in the middle of the body, while the turban and kullah were common headwear.
 The turbans were wrapped around the kullah (caps), and the feet were covered with red boots.
 The Wazirs and Katibs also dressed like the soldiers, except they did not use belts, and often let down a piece of cloth in front of them in the manner of the Sufis.
 The judges and the learned men wore ample gowns (farajiyat) and an Arabic garment (durra).